⚠️ We are currently updating our 2020/21 tax guidance across the website

 This is primarily for two reasons:

-- Where the person running the business is part of a couple, losses for tax credits must first be set off against other income of both partners in the couple for the current tax year, while for real tax only the other income of the partner carrying on the business can be used (see below under joint claims); and
+- Where the person running the business is part of a couple, losses for tax credits must first be set off against other income of both members of the couple for the current tax year, while for real tax only the other income of the partner carrying on the business can be used (see below under joint claims); and

 - the fact that for real tax, any surplus loss not set off against other income in the current tax year is first carried back against income of the previous year, while for tax credits – as we explained above – there is no carry back of trading losses.

 As mentioned above it is important to bear in mind that where there is a joint claim for tax credits, the order of set off of trading losses is firstly against current year income of the couple and then by way of carry forward against future profits of the same trade.
 This is because the tax credit rules say that any trading loss in a year has to be subtracted from the total of the other income of the couple.
 Each couple is treated as one claiming unit for tax credits.

-The set off against the couple's other income in the case of a joint claim for tax credits may result in a lower figure of losses for carry forward than the equivalent figure for real tax.
+The set off against the couple's combined household income in the case of a joint claim for tax credits may result in a lower figure of losses for carry forward than the equivalent figure for real tax.

 Remember that from a tax point of view – each individual is looked at completely separately whereas for tax credits it is the claiming unit, whether single or joint whose income and circumstances must be taken into account.
 If you have any doubts or concerns about the best way to use your losses you may need to get some professional advice.